SynBioHub/api-docs/source/index.html.md

 --------- | -----------
-previous | The previous value of the field. object | The new value of the field. pred | A predicate at an annotation (only valid for your annotation)
+previous | The previous value of the field. object | The new value of the field. pred | A predicate for an annotation.

 Possible fields to edit:
 `title`